Dr Patrik Nosil

 Lab website: nosil-lab.group.shef.ac.uk/

-- Royal Society University Research Fellow, University of Sheffield (2014-present)
+- Royal Society University Research Fellow, Animal and Plant Sciences, University of Sheffield (2014-present)

 Ecological and genomic basis of adaptation and speciation